Pylons/pyramid/docs/narr/hooks.rst

 .. warning:: the default forbidden view sends a response with a ``401 Unauthorized`` status code for backwards compatibility reasons.
-   You can influence the status code of Forbidden responses by using an alterate forbidden view.
+   You can influence the status code of Forbidden responses by using an alternate forbidden view.
 For example, it would make sense to return a response with a ``403 Forbidden`` status code.

 Changing the response factory